africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Moving is a good way to reset what we need in our lives.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/moving-is-a-good-way-to-reset-what-we-need-in-our-lives/","title":"Moving is a good way to reset what we need in our lives","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.03 Ideas/Moving is a good way to reset what we need in our lives/","title":"Moving is a good way to reset what we need in our lives","noteIcon":""}
 ---